AngleProtocol/angle-docs/governance/angle-token.md

 Available gauges of the protocol can be found [here](https://developers.angle.money/overview/smart-contracts/mainnet-contracts#gauges).
 Note that whitelisted contracts can be killed which means that a contract can stop receiving ANGLE rewards if voted by Angle DAO.
 In this case, accumulated ANGLE rewards can still be claimed after the gauge has been removed.
 {% endhint %}

-Some Angle gauges (type 0 gauges and some type 2 gauges) present specific features designed to favor veANGLE holders.
+Some Angle gauges present specific features designed to favor veANGLE holders.
 People eligible for rewards within these gauges can earn a boost in the emissions they receive if they hold veANGLE tokens.
 Note that this doesn't impact the inflation rate, and only changes the rewards they receive compared to other LPs on the concerned pools.

 This boost can go up to x2.5 the base quantity of rewards.
-It also depends on the liquidity available for rewards and on the veANGLE balance of the stakers.
+It also depends on the liquidity available for rewards and on the veANGLE balance of the other participants in the gauge.
 More information about boosting can be found on the [boost](veANGLE/boost.md) page.

 #### Gauge Voting